prg-titech/Sanajeh/README.md

 # Ikra-Python
-A python interface to call Dynasoar APIs.
+A python interface for calling Dynasoar APIs.